 On May 14, 2020, the IASB issued Onerous Contracts - Cost of Fulfilling a Contract (Amendments to IAS 37).
-The amendments specifies which costs are to be included as a cost of fulfilling a contract when determining whether a contract is onerous.
-The Company intends to adopt this amendment for annual periods beginning on or after December 26, 2021.
+The amendments specify which costs are to be included as a cost of fulfilling a contract when determining whether a contract is onerous.
+The Company intends to adopt this amendment for its annual period beginning December 27, 2021.
 The Company does not expect the amendments to have a material impact on the consolidated financial statements.